EdelmiroAnton/The-Movie-DB-API/README.md

 3) Find "Insecure content" and select "Allow"
 <img src="src/assets/step2.png" width="550px" heigth="450px"/>

-4)Go back to the site and press F5 (Refresh the page).
+4) Go back to the site and press F5 (refresh the page).
 Now your browser is going to run the site :smile:
-### :memo:To log in, use the following credentials:
+### :memo:To log in the app, use the following credentials:
 - <em> Email: challenge@alkemy.org </em>
 - <em> password: react </em>